tweag/python-monorepo-example/content/blog/2017-12-21-reflection-tutorial.md

 ---
-title: "All about reflection:<br/> a tutorial"
+title: "All about reflection:  a tutorial"
 shortTitle: "All about reflection"
 author: Arnaud Spiwack
 featured: yes
-tags: haskell
+tags: [haskell]
 ---

 An important device in the tool belt I carry around everyday